What to do if…

 - You do not need to decide today whether to raise a formal grievance, start legal action, or change jobs.

-- You do not need to provide your diagnosis or a long explanation right now.
+- You do not need to provide your diagnosis or a long explanation in a rushed reply.

 Important reassurance